 In the current world climate of financial austerity churches are challenged to extend support to others, while balancing the needs of their own members.
-In 2013the LCiGB asked congregations to raise funds for the Lutheran World Federation Department for World Service, specifically for the emergency project in Jordan that supports the Za'atari Refugee Camp for Syrians fleeing conflict in their own country.
-The total raised was £1,227.
+In 2014, the LCiGB asked congregations to raise funds for the Lutheran World Federation Department for World Service, specifically for the Augusta Victoria Hospital in East Jerusalem that provides high quality specialist medical care mainly to Palestinians in the region who would otherwise not be able to access treatment.
+The total raised was £1,249.